 When conducting a literature search, you need to be both systematic and thorough to avoid overlooking anything and drawing biased or incomplete conclusions.
 Having a well-prepared search strategy will help.

 Write down all the key terms related to the topics.
-Think about synonyms and related terms (e.g., vegan/vegetarian/plant-based, diet/eating) and paraphrasing the research question.
-Mind mapping techniques (see step 5) may help you to brainstorm and keep track of the keywords you can use in your query.
+Think about synonyms and related terms, and different ways you might paraphrase the same research question.
+Group similar terms together.
+Mind mapping techniques (see step 6) may also help you to brainstorm and keep track of the keywords you can use in your query.

-Many of the results you get will appear in multiple searches when you try different keywords, but that’s okay.
+Now it’s time to start your search.
+If you search more than one database, many of the results you get may appear more than once, but that’s okay.
 The goal is to be thorough and make sure you don’t miss a result that only appears with one particular search combination.

 How To Restrict Your Search And Get More Precise Results